NewForce-at-Mountwest/bangazon-inc/book-3-web-api/chapters/REACT_WITH_API.md

 ## Create React App

 Programming refrigerators may come in a later chapter.
 For now, lets build a react client that will make requests to our API.
 Open your Gifter project and make a directory called `client`.
 This is where we'll put our React code.
-In your terminal, `cd` into the client directory and run `npm create vite@latest . -- --template react` then run `npm install`.
+In your terminal, `cd` into the client directory and run `npm create vite@latest . -- --template react`, `npm i react-router-dom` and then run `npm install`.
 Test to make sure react is working with `npm run dev` and click the counter.

 **NOTE** VS Code has a much better developer experience when writing javascript.
 For our projects, it's recommended that you continue writing your C# code in Visual Studio, but use VS Code for javascript. `cd` into the newly created `client` folder and open VS Code from there using the `code .` command.
 These will affectionately be known as the blue one and the purple one.